RuanGeldenhuys/22550801_FinMetrics/README.md

 # Purpose and Structure

-The purpose of this repository is to host my Financial Econometrics 871 Practical Exam.
+The purpose of this repository is to host my Financial Econometrics Practical Exam.

-This README contains the code for wrangling for and plotting.
+This README contains the code for wrangling and plotting.
 Functions are contained within scripts in the code folders of the corresponding questions.
 The logic and code is explained throughout.
 After each output, an interpretation is given.
 For the same interpretations, in a more formal setting, see the pdf files in each question folder.